 Into the Japanese alps

-Early checkout and a short walk to the Kyoto train station, where we boarded yet another train which soon rolled through the misty Japan Alps.
-Beautiful valleys and deep gorges went past outside the window for hours as the train winded its way up the hills.
+Boarded yet another train which soon rolled through the misty Japan Alps.
+Beautiful valleys and deep gorges passed outside the window as the train winded its way up the hills.

 Good evening Tokyo

-We arrived at Tokyo station in the evening and took the Yamato line subway to the Ueno district for another cozy ryokan with tatamis and slippers, including very small yukata robes in Ewok size.
+We arrived at Tokyo station in the evening and took the Yamato line subway to the Ueno district for another cozy ryokan with tatamis and slippers, including yukata robes in Ewok size.

 A bit further to the north, The Shinjuku station is often considered to be the busiest station in the world.
 It may be exited in two directions: west and east side, which are as different as black and white.

-The 52nd floor of Park Hyatt hides the infamous bar where several pivotal scenes took place in Lost in Translation, one of my all time favorite movies.
+Went westwards to Park Hyatt, where the 52nd floor hides the infamous bar from Lost in Translation.
 I instantly recognized the lamps where Bill and Scarlett once sat.
 For a relaxing time, make it Suntory time.

-Park Hyatt hotel, Tokyo The infamous bar at the 52nd floor of Park Hyatt.
+The bar at the 52nd floor of Park Hyatt.

-Another day in Tokyo.
 I went to Harajuku and looked for the cosplay assemble at the Jingu-bashi.
 After this unexpected surge of fresh air I desperately needed caffeine and found a small coffee place.
-I was the only gaijin in the espresso bar, so everyone was observing my every move in silent anticipation of what I would do.
+I was the only gaijin in there, so everyone was observing my every move in silent anticipation of what the silly foreigner would do next.

 I walked along the Takeshita-dori, a street with alternative clothing shops which pretty much felt like Camden in London.
 By now I was getting used to all clerks enthusiastically shouting “Irrashaimasse!” as soon as I entered any shop, an endless chattering while dealing with my purchase and finally the “arigato gozaimashita” on my way out.
 Annoying in a charming way.